orbingol/geomdl-cli/docs/using.rst

 Using geomdl-cli
 ^^^^^^^^^^^^^^^^

-*geomdl-cli* uses the following structure for executing the commands.
+geomdl-cli uses the following structure for executing the commands:

 .. code-block:: console